Zunairatahir/interactive-drawing-canvas/README.md

-# 🎨 Interactive Drawing Application
+# 🎨 Interactive Drawing Canvas

 A simple and interactive drawing application built with **HTML5 Canvas**, **CSS3**, and **Vanilla JavaScript**.
 Users can draw freely using their mouse, change brush colors, and clear the canvas with a single click.